Helium314/HeliBoard/README.md

   <li>Backup and restore your settings and learned word / history data</li>
 </ul>

-For more information about the app and features, please visit the [wiki](https://github.com/Helium314/HeliBoard/wiki)
+For FAQ and more information about the app and features, please visit the [wiki](https://github.com/Helium314/HeliBoard/wiki)

 # Contributing ❤